 Avocados are super versatile and can be used to create creamy smoothies, or can be substituted for butter or oil in baking.
 They also make great additions to sandwiches or burgers, and they can even be used to make brownies and more indulging desserts.

 I wanted to be a race car driver for some time.
 I used to take longer routes in purpose.
 I dreamed with a 4x4.

 It's been 5 months since I gave up driving.

 When you have a car, all car-ish things seem pretty normal and mundane: expending a fortune in fuel; wasting time trying to find a parking space; stopping in the double yellow like "just for a minute"; yelling at people unable to learn how to drive in a roundabout; being trapped in traffic jams; wasting your Sundays at the garage or getting upset because "someone" touched the upholstery with chocolate hands.

 Last weekend we went to a barbecue at a friend’s house.
 We had so much fun, and you know, as the time goes by, conversations tend to turn unexpected and amazingly interesting and funny.

 So after a couple of wine glasses and feeling slightly overfed, we started talking about where are we from and where do we think we belong to.

 One of my friends is English, with Ukrainian ancestors, and she said she was convinced she should have been born Mongolian.

 The other one, blond and blue eyes prototypical British lady, assured she should have been born in Japan.

-Both discussed how out of context they feel in the UK, and how happy and fully integrated within the society they felt when they visited Japan and Malaysia.
+Both discussed how out of context they feel in the UK, and how happy and fully integrated within the society they felt when they visited Japan and Mongolia.
 They talked about their experiences and anecdotes, and the reasons why they were utterly convinced to have been born and raised in the wrong place.